 Impending out-of-stock announcements

-Items about to be metaphorically taken off the shelves have an element of scarcity built in.
+Items about to be taken off of shelves have an element of scarcity built in.
 As the ModMom example below showcases, if a product is a sample sale or being discontinued, it may be worth highlighting that fact so interested customers don’t miss out.

 Seasonal or limited products